-An attacker engages in activity to detect the version or type of OS software in a an environment by passively monitoring communication between devices, nodes, or applications.
+An adversary engages in activity to detect the version or type of OS software in a an environment by passively monitoring communication between devices, nodes, or applications.
 Passive techniques for operating system detection send no actual probes to a target, but monitor network or client-server communication between nodes in order to identify operating systems based on observed behavior as compared to a database of known signatures or values.
-While passive OS fingerprinting is not usually as reliable as active methods it is more stealthy.
+While passive OS fingerprinting is not usually as reliable as active methods, it is generally better able to evade detection.

-Installing a listener on the network requires access to at least one host, and the privileges to interface with the network device.
+The ability to monitor network communications.Access to at least one host, and the privileges to interface with the network interface card.

 Any tool capable of monitoring network communications, like a packet sniffer (e.g., Wireshark)

 This table specifies different individual consequences associated with the attack pattern.
 The Scope identifies the security property that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in their attack.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a pattern will be used to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

 A Related Weakness relationship associates a weakness with this attack pattern.
 Each association implies a weakness that must exist for a given attack to be successful.
 If multiple weaknesses are associated with the attack pattern, then any of the weaknesses (but not necessarily all) may be present for the attack to be successful.
 Each related weakness is identified by a CWE identifier.

 Exposure of Sensitive Information to an Unauthorized Actor

 [REF-33] Stuart McClure, Joel Scambray